MichaelRobertson479/redshell/README.md

 ## Bugs:
 	* Memory is not correctly allocated with malloc, leading to minor memory loss (aka amnesia :( ).
 	* Shell commands that don't actually exist do not return error messages; instead, they do nothing.
 	* After entering a non-existant shell command, entering exit as the following command will not cause the shell to exit.
-However, the next exit after that one will indeed register.
+However, the next exit after that one will correctly register.

 ## Files & Function Headers:
 shell.c - Handles all line parsing fucntions and runs all of the redirecting and piping algorithms